Sajidha Mohamed

-Sajidha Mohamed (/sɑːˈdʒiːdə/ saah-JEE-dah, ސާޖިދާ މުޙައްމަދު; born 6 August 1978) often referred to as Saaji, is a Maldivian civil servant and the current first lady of the Maldives since November 2023 as the wife of president Mohamed Muizzu.
+Sajidha Mohamed (/sɑːˈdʒiːdə/ saah-JEE-dah, ސާޖިދާ މުޙައްމަދު; born 6 August 1978) is a Maldivian civil servant and the current first lady of the Maldives since 2023 as the wife of President Mohamed Muizzu.

-Born on Malé, Sajidha completed Master's degree in the University of Leeds with her husband in the United Kingdom.
-She completed her Bachelor’s degree in the St. Joseph's University in 2003.
+Born on Malé, Sajidha completed her master's degree at University of Leeds with her husband in the United Kingdom.
+She completed her bachelor's degree at St. Joseph's University in 2003.
 She worked as a civil servant at the Civil Service Commission of Maldives.

-Sajidha fervently advocated for her husband's bid in the 2023 presidential race, passionately delivering addresses to garner support.
+Sajidha supported her husband's bid in the 2023 presidential race, including delivering addresses to garner support.
 As the incumbent first lady, she has spearheaded numerous initiatives, including the launch of art showcases and the unveiling of significant monuments and several activities.
-Sajidha rarely gave interviews; However, when the stage was set for activities, she stepped forward, expressing her thoughts with the pulse of the activities.

 Early life

 Family, education and marriage

-Sajidha Mohamed was born on 6 August 1978 in Malé, Kaafu Atoll.
-The daughter of well-known scholar, Sheikh Mohamed Ibrahim and Habeeba Ali.
-Sajidha's father, Sheikh Ibrahim was a scholar of religion.
-Sajidha was born at her parents' residence at Machangoalhi, Malé.
-In 2003, She completed her Bachelor's degree from St. Joseph's College, Bangalore, and a Master's degree in the University of Leeds while with Muizzu on the United Kingdom.
+Sajidha Mohamed was born on 6 August 1978 to Sheikh Mohamed Ibrahim and Habeeba Ali at her parents' residence in Machchangolhi, Malé, Maldives.
+Sheikh Ibrahim was a well-known scholar of religion.

+In 2003, she completed her bachelor's degree from St. Joseph's College, Bangalore, and a master's degree at the University of Leeds while with Muizzu in the United Kingdom.

-In 2003, Mohamed met her future husband Mohamed Muizzu at the Ibrahim Nasir International Airport (Now Velana International Airport) after arriving from Bangalore.
+In 2003, Sajidha met her future husband Mohamed Muizzu at the Ibrahim Nasir International Airport (Now Velana International Airport) after arriving from Bangalore.
 They married on 18 May 2003; they have three children, Yasmine, Umair and Zaid.